Best eco-friendly home and cleaning products

 Key benefits: A laundry bag that's designed to reduce microplastic pollution and protect your clothes.

-Unfortunately, washing clothes contributes to microplastic pollution, with loads of tiny plastic fibres ending up in water systems.
+Unfortunately, washing clothes can contribute to microplastic pollution, with loads of tiny plastic fibres ending up in water systems.

 You might have heard about microplastic filters that can be installed in washing machines.
 But, if you're in rented accommodation, this might not be a realistic option unless your landlord is keen to have one installed.

-Instead, you could get a microplastic catcher laundry bag, like this one (available from The Ethical Superstore).
+Instead, you could get a microplastic catcher laundry ba, such as this one from The Ethical Superstore for around £25.

 Key benefits: Reusable food wraps are eco-friendly alternatives to cling film.

 While cling film is convenient, it's single-use plastic which makes it very wasteful.
-Instead, wax food wraps are a lot more sustainable.
+Wax food wraps are a lot more sustainable.

-It's more expensive to buy the wraps than a roll of cling film (a medium wrap costs around £10), but as they can be reused for up to a year, you can get your money's worth out of them.
+It's generally more expensive to buy the wraps than a roll of cling film (a set of three wraps costs around £17), but as they can be reused for up to a year or more, you'll get your money's worth out of them.

 You could also look at the food wraps on Etsy – you might be able to find some that are cheaper.